DeSantis Would Consider Iowa's Reynolds as Running Mate

 DeSantis, who campaigned in Iowa Friday and Saturday, said voters approached him to express dismay at Trump's criticism of Reynolds.

-It struck a chord with Ryan Frederick, a western Iowa county GOP chairman who attended a gathering of about 50 Republican activists at a pizza restaurant in Winterset Saturday morning.
+It struck a chord with Ryan Frederick, a western Iowa county GOP chair who attended a gathering of about 50 Republican activists at a pizza restaurant in Winterset Saturday morning.

 Frederick, who is leaning toward supporting DeSantis said, "At least, I don't have to worry about him trashing Kim Reynolds."